A new mathematical model for brain memory working. Optimal control behavior for Hopfield networks: The Krotov extension to the Hopfield model

-We highlight that the idea leading to the proposal of the special structure (\ref{a}) is the request that the vector field $X_i(u)$, with $T_{ij}=T_{ij}(V)$, is of gradient type, i.e. in the form:
+for a real valued function $\Phi$.
+In our opinion the interesting underlying idea leading to the proposal of the special structure (\ref{a}) is the request that the vector field $X_i(u)$, with $T_{ij}=T_{ij}(V)$, is of gradient type, i.e., in the form:

 or